SumeetDUTTA/ExpenseKeeper/README.md

 ## Overview

-Smart Expense Tracker is an academic project aimed at helping users efficiently manage and analyze their expenses.
-Leveraging predictive analytics, it provides actionable insights to empower smarter financial decisions.
+Smart Expense Tracker is a web application designed to help users monitor, categorize, and analyze their expenses.
+By integrating predictive analytics, the platform offers personalized insights and forecasts to support better financial planning.

 ## Technologies Used